mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "She's in there somewhere.
 I have to find her."

 I snapped my eyes up and saw Pomri's lantern-lit eyes.
 The sound of waves and an odd rushing of water filled the air behind her, and I saw the crater bowing its proud lip into the ocean, having erased any memory of the harbor that came before it. save for a few jagged, broken posts.
-The dust was thinner here, as I assumed that the ocean was acting as a sponge, but a giant cloud of smoke stood directly between us and Ara, shortening our visibility to less than a Lao'ta.
+The dust was thinner here, as I assumed that the ocean was acting as a sponge, but a giant cloud of smoke stood directly between us and Ara, shortening our visibility to less than a couple paces.

 She had stopped halfway through a stride, holding her lantern up to see.